Kuadrant/authorino/docs/features.md

 The example above sets caching for the 'external-metadata' metadata config and for the 'complex-policy' authorization policy.
 In the case of 'external-metadata', the cache key is the path of the original HTTP request being authorized by Authorino (fetched dynamically from the [Authorization JSON](./architecture.md#the-authorization-json)); i.e., after obtaining a metadata object from the external source for a given contextual HTTP path one first time, whenever that same HTTP path repeats in a subsequent request, Authorino will use the cached object instead of sending a request again to the external source of metadata.
 After 5 minutes (300 seconds), the cache entry will expire and Authorino will fetch again from the source if requested.

-As for the 'complex-policy' authorization policy, the cache key is a string composed the 'group' the identity belongs to, the methodd of the HTTP request and the path of the HTTP request.
+As for the 'complex-policy' authorization policy, the cache key is a string composed the 'group' the identity belongs to, the method of the HTTP request and the path of the HTTP request.
 Whenever these repeat, Authorino will use the result of the policy that was evaluated and cached priorly.
 Cache entries in this namespace expire after 60 seconds.

 **Notes on evaluator caching**